 Nicaragua Costa Rica Border Crossing

 We go in and pay $2 for using the office.
-Then if I remember rightly it was $12 to cross the border each.
+Then if I remember right we each paid $12 to cross the border.

 When I said we would leave the owner was rude and told me to leave early, but as I had pretty well packed I was pleased to do so.